Key takeaways

 - Free Response (Section II): 6 problems

-Each section is weighted equally (50%), and your raw scores from both are converted into a composite score, which is then mapped to the 1-5 scale.
+Each section is weighted equally (50%), and your raw scores from both are converted into a composite score, which is then put into the 1-5 scale.

 What Is the Weight of Multiple-Choice Questions in the Final Score?

-Multiple-choice questions make up 50% of your final score.
+Multiple choice questions are 50% of your final score.
 There are 30 no-calculator questions and 15 calculator-allowed questions, each worth one point.
 Your raw score out of 45 is scaled to half of your total composite score.

-The six free-response questions make up the remaining 50% of your total score:
+The six free response questions have the remaining 50% of your total score:

 - 4 are regular FRQs